Murder of Davis Timmerman

 The murder of Davis Timmerman occurred on September 17, 1941, in Edgefield County, South Carolina.
 Initially, there were no suspects, and police suspected that the murder was committed by a stranger who ambushed Timmerman in his store.
 However, a two-month investigation led to the arrests of Clarence Bagwell, George Logue, Logue's sister-in-law Sue Stidham Logue, and Sue's nephew Joe Frank Logue, who were accused of planning and committing Timmerman's murder in retaliation for the self-defense shooting of George Logue's brother and Sue Logue's husband, John Wallace Logue.
-Timmerman was acquitted of John Wallace Logue's murder the prior year.
+Timmerman was acquitted of murder for killing John Wallace Logue the prior year.
 Additionally, George and Sue Logue's arrests resulted in the deaths of three men, two law enforcement officers and a civilian, as George Logue engaged in a gun battle with the people who attempted to arrest them.

-Timmerman's murder, and the ensuing trials of the three suspects, garnered significant press, especially within South Carolina; much of the retrospective attention around this case has centered around Sue Logue's personal life, as she was one of Strom Thurmond's lovers.
+Timmerman's murder, and the ensuing trials of the four suspects, garnered significant press, especially within South Carolina; much of the retrospective attention around this case has centered around Sue Logue's personal life, as she was one of Strom Thurmond's lovers.
 All four suspects were convicted of Timmerman's murder and sentenced to death, and three – George Logue, Sue Logue, and Clarence Bagwell – were executed on January 15, 1943.
 Sue Logue's execution made her the first woman to be put to death in South Carolina's electric chair.

 After the executions, George and Sue Logue's nephew, Joe Frank Logue, was tried, convicted, and sentenced to death for his involvement in Timmerman's murder.
-An hour before his scheduled execution, after having undergone the preparations for an electrocution, Joe Frank Logue received a commutation.
+An hour before his scheduled execution, after having undergone the preparations for an electrocution, Joe Frank Logue received a commutation since he had been promised leniency in exchange for his cooperation with the authorities.